dixon66/Telegram_Bot/README.md

 ### Leetcode Command `/leetcode` <a name="leetcode-command"></a>

-Provides a link to the bot owner's Leetcode profile for coding enthusiasts.
+Provides a link to my Leetcode profile.

 ### Portfolio Command `/portfolio` <a name="portfolio-command"></a>

-Directs you to the bot owner's portfolio page.
+Directs you to my portfolio page.

 ### WSB Command `/wsb` <a name="wsb-command"></a>